Local9/scenario-test-resource/README.md

 Test resource to implement custom scenarios, thanks to deterministic_bubble for setting the facts straight on how this is done.

 Forum Post: https://forum.cfx.re/t/streaming-overriding-scenario-ymt

+Notes;
+This has loaded the Triathalon Scenarios, so its possible this enabled a lot of other scenarios in GTA.